Social Sharing

 Kiara Fernander, who moved to the Island to look at the business at UPEI, also works as a freelance makeup artist.
 She said she’s additionally struggled to discover a salon that gives the offerings her hair calls for, in addition to beauty merchandise.

 “There’s a large loss of no longer most effective like black-owned beauty brands, however additionally brands that cater to girls of coloration,” Fernander stated.
-“When I’m in a state of affairs where I cannot find a basis that fits my skin tone, it is a huge trouble.”
+“When I’m in a state of affairs where I cannot find a basis that fits my skin tone, it is a huge problem.”

-“To be brutally sincere, it almost looks like we are an after-thought,” Fernander said.
+“To be brutally sincere, it almost looks like we are an afterthought,” Fernander said.

-Cutting hair from his living room
+Cutting hair in Fin’s living room

 “I truly feel like a barbershop might be this kind of remarkable region for the network to be constructed across the black tradition,” Ignace stated.
 “Not having that on P.E.I., it impacts you.”